LibertyUnix/LeakVM/README.md

 You team are ready for us ?<br><br>

-The sales for LeakVM will be start only by Bitcoin/Western Union, because my fucking country (Colombia) can't receive money for new accounts, the US banking can't open an fucking acount (Bank Of America, Wells Fargo, Chase), and the Fucking WirexApp steal us around 36 USD per version, fuckyou mother fuckers bankers.<br>
+The sales for LeakVM will be start only by Bitcoin/Western Union, because my fucking country (Colombia) can't receive money for new accounts, the US banking can't open an fucking acount (Bank Of America, Wells Fargo, Chase), fuckyou mother fuckers bankers.<br>

 From now on I do not care for three tons of shit who buys our software, who have money can uses that, simple as that.<br>